Puqiyuan/apue/README.md

 reading for naming one example program, just page number, easy to use.
 If you want to test these programs while reference APUE book, please careful this convention.

 The include folder and lib folder are from author's source codes.
-The other programs are from the author's book, but I rewrite and test it for learning and understanding aims.
+The other programs in each chapter directory are from the author's book as sample programs, but I rewrite and test it for learning and understanding aims.
 The exercise folder do by myself.

 In each chapter directory, there are two directories existing in any chapter directory, one is example_programs, it is for put the example programs for testing and rewriting.
 The